-Police recorded crime shows a genuine increase in some higher-harm violent offences
+Police recorded crime data show a genuine increase in some higher-harm violent offences

-The latest police figures indicate rises in some of these higher-harm violent offences involving the use of weapons, which are thought to reflect genuine changes .
-In particular, over the last year, recorded offences involving knives or sharp instruments went up by 16% to 40,147.
-However, there was a far less pronounced rise than previously seen in offences involving firearms, which increased by 2% (up to 6,492 offences) (Figure 3).
+The latest police figures indicate rises in some higher-harm violent offences involving the use of weapons 1, which are thought to reflect genuine changes.
+In particular, over the last year, recorded offences involving knives or sharp instruments went up by 12% to 39,3322.
+However, there was a decrease seen in offences involving firearms, which fell by 5% (to 6,362 offences) (Figure 3).